exploratoria/exploratoria.github.io/exhibits/astronomy/gravitating-system/readme.md

 This is an <i>n</i>-body system where the masses interact through gravitational forces.
 It can represent a group of planets, stars or globular galaxies, all of equal mass.

 Since there are no external forces acting on the system, the displayed total energy should remain constant.
-It does not do so exactly due to roundoff errors in JavaScript.
-The difference of the current energy from the initial value is a measure of the accuracy of the numerical evolution.
+It does not do so exactly due to errors inherent in any numerical approximation of an exact system.
+The difference of the current energy from the initial value is a measure of the accuracy of the numerical evaluation.

 ### Things to Try